-Many of the more than 100 motorcycles for the 14th November sale at the Yorkshire Event Center are offered at no reserve
+Many of the more than 100 motorcycles for the 14th November sale at the Yorkshire Event Centre are offered at no reserve

-With more than 100 motorcycle entries, this year's Bonhams auction at the Yorkshire Event Center in Harrogate on Wednesday 14th November is set to be the biggest yet.
+With more than 100 motorcycle entries, this year's Bonhams auction at the Yorkshire Event Centre in Harrogate on Wednesday 14th November is set to be the biggest yet.

 Last year's record breaking event saw 86 per cent of motorcycle lots sell for a premium inclusive amount of £316,129, demonstrating not only the strength of the 'Yorkshire Pound' but also the breadth of bidding, with machines selling as far afield as the U.S. and Japan.